PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 0.3.0 - Done.

-### Public Alpha (Adding more features like, bosses and mini-bosses, more mobs, and most importantly Twilight Forest integration)
+### Public Alpha (Adding more features like, bosses and mini-bosses, more mobs, and most importantly Twilight Forest integration.)

 0.3.1 - Done.